GerardWassink/gawspool/README.md

 ## How?
 In your website's directory:
-- create two subdirectories named 'classa' and 'purged'
+- create a subdirectory named 'classa'
-- make sure these directories are writable by your Hercules user
+- make sure this directori is writable by your Hercules user
 - store the gawsp*.php files in your website root

 In your hercules config file:
-- have device 1403 spool to the prtspool utility that creates pdf files and point it to the classa directory
+- have device 1403 spool to the prtspool utility that creates pdf files in the classa directory
+- (see [http://nerd.gerardwassink.nl/s370/printing-to-pdf/ this link on how to do that])

-Point your web-browser to one of the .php files:
+Point your web-browser to one of the following .php files:
 * gawspool.php
 * gawspcla.php

 Last but not least: alter your mechanism that creates the pdf files to make them filemode 777 for these programs to be able to manipulate them back and forth.